stripe/rainier/README.md

 Rainier requires that all of the observations or training data for a given model fit comfortably into RAM on a single machine.
 It does not make use of GPUs or of SIMD instructions.

 Within those constraints, however, it is extremely fast.
-Rainier takes advantage of knowing all of your data ahead of time by aggressively precomputing as much as it can, which is a significant practical benefit relative to systems that compile a data-agnostic model.
+Rainier takes advantage of knowing all of your data ahead of time by aggressively precomputing as much as it can, which can be a significant practical benefit relative to systems that compile a data-agnostic model.
 It produces optimized, unboxed, JIT-friendly JVM bytecode for all numerical calculations.
 This compilation happens in-process and is fast enough for interactive use at a REPL.

 For example, on a MacBook Pro, gradient evaluation for [Neal's funnel](/rainier-example/src/main/scala/com/stripe/rainier/example/Funnel.scala) takes under a microsecond, and end-to-end compilation and sampling for 10,000 iterations of HMC with 5 leapfrog steps each takes around 50ms.

-As a rough comparison, Rainier seems to yield a 10x or more speedup relative to the equivalent Stan models.
-This is promising, though please keep in mind that benchmarking is hard,  micro-benchmarks are often meaningless, and Stan's sampler implementation is much more sophisticated and much, much, much better tested than Rainier's!
+Depending on the model, our benchmarking shows Rainier runningg anywhere from 0.1x to 10x the speed of Stan.
+Please keep in mind that benchmarking is hard,  micro-benchmarks are often meaningless, and raw performance aside, Stan's sampler implementation is much more sophisticated and much, much, much better tested than Rainier's!

 ## Documentation